FrankRuis/medical_concept_extraction/README.md

 A method for language-agnostic human-in-the-loop medical concept extraction from highly unstructured electronic health records.

 ## Usage
 Works best in an interactive session.
+See `demo.ipynb` for a Jupyter Notebook demo with 3 simple example files.

 **Loading records**
 Load your text files into record objects using the helper classes in `data_utils`: